Riparian Plaza: Incidents

 The building made headlines in 2005 when a severe storm caused two window washers to become stranded on the 30th floor.
 Rescue operations were successful after a pane of glass was removed to reach them.

 A large panel of glass from pool fencing on level 39 crashed to Eagle Street in the early morning hours of 27 August 2009, creating a mess but no injuries.

 Tenants

-Office tenants include broker Wilson HTM and law firm Clayton Utz and Littles Lawyers.
+Office tenants include broker Wilson HTM and law firms Wotton Kearney and Clayton Utz.
 John Pearce, former CEO of the nearby Collection House, paid $6.7 million for the top penthouse.

 The building has attracted significant investor interest with median capital growth at 24.8% during 2007 and 27% in 2008.
 The building currently contains only 47 apartments, however there were 52 in the original design.
 Due to a flexible body corporate apartment amalgamations have been permitted and even encouraged because they enhance the exclusivity and therefore the price of the apartments.

 In 2022, tenants of the building tried unsuccessfully to halt the development at the neighbouring Eagle Street Pier site complaining the design was too bulky and imposing on public space.